SAP/jenkins-library/documentation/docs/extensibility.md

     Your pipeline should treat _stages_ as a black box, the stage implementations are not a published API and may be subject to change at any time.

 !!! warning "Beware of breaking changes"
-    Please be aware that when using the `master` branch of a library, it might always happen that breaking changes occur.
+    By default, Jenkins uses the `master` branch of shared libraries.
+    This way, you're always automatically using the latest and greatest version.
+    The downside is that in rare cases, breaking changes might happen.
+    Another potential issue is that your builds are not _repeatable_, that means building the same version of your application twice _might_ have a different result.
-    We recommend to always fix versions to a released version like in this example: `@Library('my-shared-library@v1.0') _`<br />
+    For those reasons, you might want to consider to fix versions to a released version like in this example: `@Library('my-shared-library@v1.0') _`<br />
     Find the most recent release for the [jenkins-library](https://github.com/SAP/jenkins-library/releases) and for the [SAP Cloud SDK Pipeline](https://github.com/SAP/cloud-s4-sdk-pipeline/releases) on GitHub.
-    We do recommend to ["watch" releases for those repositories on GitHub](https://help.github.com/en/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository).
+    To stay up to date with the latest releases, you can ["watch" releases for those repositories on GitHub](https://help.github.com/en/github/receiving-notifications-about-activity-on-github/watching-and-unwatching-releases-for-a-repository).

 !!! note "When to go with a modified ready-made pipeline"
     This option is right for you if none of the provided ready-made pipelines serves your purpose, and individual stage extensions don't provide enough flexibility.